-Learn ing Outcome Relevant modules B7.1 7.1 Critically evaluate the rigour and validity of existing research and scholarship to identify new or revised approaches to commercial real estate practice.
-CON7SDC PLN7PLD PRJ7PRA/ PRJ7PRS B7.2 Acquire, synthesise and analyse a range of data and LAW7LFS information to evaluate their relevance and validity in a range of scenarios within commercial real estate.
-VAL7AVL range of sochanos within commercial real estate.
-VAL7SVA
+Learn ing Outcome Relevant modules B7.1 Critically evaluate the rigour and validity of existing research and scholarship to identify new or revised approaches to commercial real estate practice.
+CON7SDC PLN7PLD PRJ7PRA/ PRJ7PRS B7.2 Acquire, synthesise and analyse a range of data and information to evaluate their relevance and validity in a range of scenarios within commercial real estate.
+LAW7LFS VAL7AVL VAL7SVA